 Digital Object Identifier (DOI)

 This work carried out at the CAER was supported by the Commonwealth of Kentucky and DOE grant (DE-FC26-08-NT05988).

 Pendyala, Venkat Ramana Rao; Shafer, Wilson D.; Jacobs, Gary; Martinelli, Michela; Sparks, Dennis E.; and Davis, Burtron H., "Fischer–Tropsch Synthesis: Effect of Ammonia on Product Selectivities for a Pt Promoted Co/Alumina Catalyst" (2017).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 12.